German Bund yield hits one-month high on inflation concerns

 December 2023 ECB euro short-term rate (ESTR) forwards EUESTECBF=ICAP were at 3.83%, implying expectations for a depo rate at around 3.93%, from the current 3.75%.

-"These expectations (no rate hike in September but possible further rise by year-end) keep German yields rangebound, with the benchmark 10-year Bund yield around 2.5%," said Annalisa Piazza, rate strategist at MFS.
+"These expectations (no rate hike in September but possible further rises by year-end) keep German yields rangebound, with the benchmark 10-year Bund yield around 2.5%," said Annalisa Piazza, rate strategist at MFS.

-MFS’s Piazza does not expect the ECB to raise rates in September, but suggested further tightening moves were possible if inflation keeps rising.
+MFS’s Piazza does not expect the ECB to raise rates in September, but to suggest further tightening moves were possible if inflation keeps rising.

 Some analysts see euro area bonds as relatively insulated from a potential sell-off in U.S. Treasuries due to weak economic data.